AdobeDocs/experience-manager-65.fr-FR/help/assets/managing-assets-touch-ui.md

    >
    >The layout of the [!UICONTROL Properties] page and the metadata properties available depend on the underlying metadata schema.
 To learn how to modify the layout of the [!UICONTROL Properties] page, see [Metadata Schemas](/help/assets/metadata-schemas.md).

-1. Pour planifier une date/heure spécifique pour l’activation de la ressource, utilisez le sélecteur de date situé en regard du champ **[!UICONTROL Heure d’activation]**.
+1. Pour programmer une date/heure spécifique pour l’activation de la ressource, utilisez le sélecteur de date en regard du champ **[!UICONTROL Heure]**.

    ![chlimage_1-217](assets/chlimage_1-12.png)